 I just covered this fact on a previous blog post: every student can learn, it’s just that everyone learns differently.

-So, then, you probably can guess my answer to the question of which is better...face-to-face learning (taking place in person) or online learning (self-led courses) for your child?
+So, then, you probably can guess my answer to the question, is online learning (self-led courses) as good as face-to-face learning (taking place in person) for your child?

 Yep, you got it—they both have their pros and cons, and the one that is perfect for your son or daughter depends entirely on them and their unique situation.